 - Master of Science

-With a Master of Science with specialization in Civil Engineering and Building Technology, you will assume responsibility for demanding tasks and develop solutions for the future of constructed living spaces.
+With a Master of Science with specialization in Civil Engineering, you will assume responsibility for demanding tasks and develop solutions for the future of constructed living spaces.

 This degree programme:

 is aimed at individuals with a degree in civil engineering or a related speciality;

 is the highest degree in civil engineering and planning that a university of applied sciences can offer;

 can be pursued full-time (three semesters) or part-time (four to seven semesters); as a part-time student, you may conduct research at BFH or save time for your work and private (e.g. family) obligations;

 allows you to choose your professional focus from a wide range of specialisation options;

 prepares you for demanding roles in corporate leadership or research;